57 Sights in Gothenburg, Sweden (with Map and Images)

 5. Lorensbergsteatern

-Lorensbergsteatern is a theatre building in Lorensbergsparken in Gothenburg, Sweden.
+Lorensbergsteatern is a theatre building in Lorensbergsparken in Gothenburg, Sweden, inaugurated in 1916.
 It has the address Karl Gerhards Plats 1 and the property code Lorensberg 29:2.
 The theatre was designed by architect Karl M. Bengtson, the stage design was made by the German C. Roeder, and was built on the initiative of and was partly financed by the restaurateur Sophus Petersen, who ran the restaurant in Lorensbergsparken.

 Karl IX's equestrian statue or "Kopparmärra" is an equestrian statue in Gothenburg, Sweden, depicting Karl IX.
 It was created by the sculptor and professor at the Royal Swedish Academy of Fine Arts John Börjeson and was inaugurated in 1904 in the middle of Östra Hamngatan at Kungsportsplatsen.
 In 1936 it was moved to the east side of the street, northeast of the intersection with Södra/Östra Larmgatan.